jean72human/nlp-2018-jean72human/README.md

-# nlp-2018-jean72human
+# nlp-2018 project jean72human
-repository for code for the nlp class. at Ashesi
+repository for the project code for the nlp class. at Ashesi by jean72human (Jean-Sébastien Gbètondji Dovonon)